RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv3/Decompilation/ModSetup.md

 !!! info
     The decompiled scripts are required for script mods to work.
 When a script mod is enabled, these scripts are compiled by the decompilation at runtime and allow custom script code to function in-game.

-Go to the [RSDKv3 Script Decompilation GitHub repository](https://github.com/RSDKModding/RSDKv3-Script-Decompilation) and download the master branch by clicking the green `Code` button, then selecting `Download ZIP` in the drop-down menu.
+Go to the [RSDKv3 Script Decompilation GitHub repository](https://github.com/RSDKModding/RSDKv3-Script-Decompilation) and download the main branch by clicking the green `Code` button, then selecting `Download ZIP` in the drop-down menu.

 Extract the ZIP file, then copy the `Scripts` folder into the decompilation directory.